 Actually, I used the leftovers of the Spaghetti Bolognese Recipe I prepared, I turned that into a lasagna and flooded it with this vegan cheese instead of béchamel sauce.
 It was bloody delicious!
 I’m so excited to share this recipe with you because it is super versatile and you will LOVE it!

 When I tell you the ingredients you need for this absolutely divine vegan cheese, your mind will be blown away because they are so simple and accessible.

-The first thing to do is grab a pot, chop some carrots, yep carrots, and add them to the pot.
+The first thing to do when learning how to make vegan nacho cheese is to grab a pot, chop some carrots, yep carrots, and add them to the pot.
 Then chop a potato and add it to the pot together with a smashed garlic clove.
 Isn’t this fun?
 To give the cheese that creamy and gooey texture, let’s add some cashews as well.
 To spice it up a bit and pull out the flavours, I generously season this with salt and pepper.
-For this cheese, I like to use Himalayan salt because it is super healthy and will really bring out the flavours of the other ingredients. [add a link to the salt post here] Fill the pot with water, put on the stove and boil until the veggies are really soft.
+For this cheese, I like to use Himalayan salt because it is super healthy and will really bring out the flavours of the other ingredients.
+Best Salt For Cooking.
+Fill the pot with water, put on the stove and boil until the veggies are really soft.

 Now the real fun begins.
 Reserve the water and add the veggies to your Vitamix.
 It is now up to you how you want to adjust the taste of your vegan cheese.
 I love to add some savoury yeast and Dijon mustard and then press “play” and watch how this turns into creamy vegan cheese.
 After a few seconds, pour in some of the cooking liquid but pay attention not to add too much because the cheese will get too runny.